 It might not be easy to find the best hotels in Jordan on your first trip to this Middle Eastern country.
-The options on where to stay in Jordan can vary depending on your preferences, budget, means of transport and timing.
+The options on where to stay in Jordan can vary depending on your preferences, budget, the means of transport, and timing.
 Here are some of my suggestions to help you plan your Jordan accommodation and avoid an unnecessary headache.

 During our trip to Jordan, we drove through the country back and forth, filling up our 10 day Jordan itinerary to the maximum and staying in a variety of accommodations.
-From budget hostels in Amman to huge apartment in the Dead Sea, to spending the night in a 2000-year-old cave in Petra, we’ve tried it all 😉
+From budget hostels in Amman to huge apartments in the Dead Sea, to spending the night in a 2000-year-old cave in Petra, we’ve tried it all 😉

 The cheapest we paid for accommodation was 18JD for two people.
 The most expensive was 38 JD for two people.
 In many cases, the price included breakfast and/or dinner.

 2. Where to stay in Amman, Jordan

 4. Where to stay in Wadi Rum Desert, Jordan

 6. Where to stay in Dead Sea, Jordan